Brijesh-Bhardwaj/Brijesh_SDK/docs/ReadMe.SDK.md

  Hence if the API responses indicate no scraping for a particular request then the SDK would redirect users back to the previous screen with an appropriate message.
 - Some dependencies needed by the library will have to be linked into the application.
 More details in ReadMe.app.md
 - For event logging/analytics, the SDK utilizes the application's event logging/analytics mechanism.
 The application should implement the provided SDK protocol method to log the SDK events.
+- Background order scrapping done only for already connected accounts and no user interaction needed in this type of scrapping

 # Usage